GLaDO8/chatviz/README.md

 # Chat visualization features
-There are a lot of tools outside which let you visualize your chatting behavior with your friend or your partner, but most of them require you to mail/upload your chat data and *compromise on privacy*.
-Moreover, the visualizations provided are either *limited or dull.*
+There are a lot of tools outside which let you visualize your chatting behavior with your friend or your partner, but most of them require you to mail/upload your chat data and **compromise on privacy**.
+Moreover, the visualizations provided are either **limited or dull**.

-*chatviz* tackles both the issues.
+**chatviz** tackles both the issues.
 By making the code open-source and bringing the analytics engine to the user-end, you have complete control over your data.
-In order to further enhance security, *chatviz* automatically *flushes all variables and tables* once analysis is done.
+In order to further enhance security, **chatviz** automatically **flushes all variables and tables** once analysis is done.

-*chatviz* provides visualizations on key features like
+**chatviz** provides visualizations on key features like

 * Total no of messages
 * total no of words